 There are scenarios where a weather condition or hazard is based on a cumulative value or a combination of multiple variables.
 Salient provides user-defined custom variables and event types to support more complex weather definitions.
-This capability is limited to Salient GEM and NOAA GEFS.
+This capability is limited to Salient GemAI and NOAA GEFS.

 Custom variables are defined with a basic rolling aggregation (sum, mean, minimum, maximum) over some period of time.
 Examples of custom variables include "mean daily temperature over 5 days" and "accumulated daily precipitation over 3 days”.